Rebecca (1940 film): Reception

 When it premiered at the Radio City Music Hall, Frank S. Nugent of The New York Times called it "an altogether brilliant film, haunting, suspenseful, handsome and handsomely played".
 Variety called it "an artistic success" but warned it was "too tragic and deeply psychological to hit the fancy of wide audience appeal".
 Film Daily wrote: "Here is a picture that has the mark of quality in every department - production, direction, acting, writing and photography - and should have special appeal to femme fans.
 It creates a new star in Joan Fontaine, who does fine work in a difficult role, while Laurence Olivier is splendid."
 Harrison's Reports declared: "A powerful psychological drama for adults.
 David O. Selznick has given it a superb production, and Alfred Hitchcock has again displayed his directorial skill in building up situations that thrill and hold the spectator in tense suspense."
 John Mosher of The New Yorker wrote that Hitchcock "labored hard to capture every tragic or ominous nuance, and presents a romance which is, I think, even more stirring than the novel".
 Leslie Halliwell gave Rebecca four of four stars, stating: "The supreme Hollywood entertainment package...with generous helpings of romance, comedy, suspense, melodrama and mystery..."
 Pauline Kael called it "Magnificent romantic-gothic corn, full of Alfred Hitchcock's humor and inventiveness."

 The film holds a 98% approval rating on Rotten Tomatoes based on 104 reviews, with an average rating of 8.90/10.
 The site's consensus describes it as "a masterpiece of haunting atmosphere, Gothic thrills, and gripping suspense".
 On Metacritic it has a score of 86 out of 100, based on reviews from 16 critics, indicating "universal acclaim".
-Rebecca won the Film Daily year-end poll of 546 critics nationwide naming the best films of 1940.
+Rebecca won the Film Daily year-end poll of 546 critics nationwide naming the best films of the year.